mikiebrenbren/block_api/README.md

 #Block API

 ###Summary:
 This is a spring boot app, with mysql as the database.
-I have included the database named *conf_tech_dump* at the root level.
+I have included the database named *conf_tech_block* at the root level.
 If you choose to run this application locally clone the repository then navigate to the root level of the application.
 Import the sql dump into your a local mysql instance.
 Change the datasource parameters to your local values inside the application.properties file in the resources folder.